TezBaydu/Milestone-Project-1-Band/README.md

     - This is the code asked to be copied from bootstrap but is showing errors on a couple of styles not encoded...please advise

     * Warnings
-        * these extensions are recognised in chrome but not in validator - please advise
+        * these extensions are recognised in chrome but not in validator

+        * This issue is with bootstrap and is ok to be noted as does not affect website proficiency.

 [Back to top ⇧](#Project-Council-Culture)